-9 Low-Carb, Keto-Friendly Sides To Bring To Your Next Cookout
+9 Low-Carb, Keto-Friendly Sides To Bring To Your Next Socially Distanced Gathering

-Potatoes are one of the first vegetarian things to go when you start restricting carbs, but thanks to the miracle of cauliflower, you can still manage to get a decent bowl spuds-free "potato" salad.
-Pretty much every recipe can be modified with broccoli's albino cousin.
-And if you prefer it German style, you get the distinct pleasure of curtly telling people you brought blumenkohlsalat, which just really rolls off the tongue.
-Crafty Morning has a great primer right here.
+Potatoes are one of the first vegetarian things to go when you start restricting carbs, but thanks to the miracle of cauliflower, you can still manage to get a decent bowl of spuds-free "potato" salad.
+Pretty much every recipe can be modified with broccoli's cousin.
+And if you prefer it German-style, you get the distinct pleasure of curtly telling people you brought blumenkohlsalat, which just really rolls off the tongue.
+Crafty Morning has a great primer right here

 Everybody loves deviled eggs.
 And they're basically the equivalent of a baked potato.
-Not in the fact that they're an unfertilized zygote or whatever.
-But in the fact that you can whip pretty much everything into that yolk, including bacon.
-Or you could follow the lead of Simply Recipe's ingenius and easy move and turn it into something that reminds you of crushing a pile of wings.
+Not because they're an unfertilized zygote or whatever.
+But due to the fact that you can whip pretty much everything into that yolk, including bacon.
+Or you could follow the lead of Simply Recipe's

 Don't worry.
 We're done with Mario references for now.
 Consider mushrooms to be a blank-slate for fillings, much like the deviled egg, but more fun.
 Because fungus.
-Sigh.
-Basically, you can stuff them with anything, as Salty Side Dish does with these tasty, less-spicy riffs on poppers.
+Basically, you can stuff them with anything, as Salty Side Dish does with these tasty, less-spicy riffs on poppers